 You might have noticed that we haven’t eaten lunch yet, Internet Stranger!
 But that will soon get fixed.
-Once again, I was glad that I’d signed up for this tour because we stopped for lunch in a restaurant where the owners didn’t speak English.
-So it would have been hard for me to eat here if Stanislaw hadn’t been with me.
+Let’s stop for lunch in a restaurant where the owners didn’t speak much English.
 We began with a shot of refreshing, strawberry-infused vodka.

-The lady of the house told Stanislaw that I was a good girl because I could drink my vodka in one shot.
+The lady of the house told my Polish companion I was a good girl because I could drink my vodka in one shot.
 I think the phrase “good girl” must mean something slightly different in Praga because when I do shots back home in New York, that’s not what they call me.